Houcaris

-Houcaris is a genus of tamisiocarididid radiodonts known from Cambrian Series 2 of China and the United States.
-It contains two species, Houcaris saron and Houcaris magnabasis, both of which were originally named as species of the related genus Anomalocaris.
-The genus Houcaris was established for the two species in 2021 and honors Hou Xianguang, who had discovered and named the type species Anomalocaris saron in 1995 along with his colleagues Jan Bergström and Per E. Ahlberg.
+Houcaris is a possibly paraphyletic radiodont genus, tentatively assigned to either Amplectobeluidae, Anomalocarididae or Tamisiocarididae, known from Cambrian Series 2 of China and the United States.
+The type species is Houcaris saron which was originally described as a species of the related genus Anomalocaris.
+Other possible species include H. magnabasis and H. consimilis.
+The genus Houcaris was established for the two species in 2021 and honors Hou Xian-guang, who had discovered and named the type species Anomalocaris saron in 1995 along with his colleagues Jan Bergström and Per E. Ahlberg.

 Species

 Houcaris saron

 H. saron, known from Maotianshan Shale in Yunnan, is first described in 1995 as Anomalocaris saron.
 This species is only known from frontal appendages.
 There is a specimen (ELRC 20001) that is previously considered as whole body fossil of this species, but later study shows that this specimen is not belonging to this species, and later given own genus Innovatiocaris.
 Length of frontal appendage is up to at least 12 cm.
 Sometimes considered to belong to family Anomalocarididae or Amplectobeluidae.